Yellow Cards and Red Cards

 This will allow the referee to take account of persistent bad behaviour when deciding, for example, whether to disqualify a player.

-Red Cards for players
+Red Cards for players and coaches

 The referee has the power to disqualify a player from a match, an event or a whole competition, for seriously unfair or offensive behaviour, whether it was reported to him by the umpire or not.
 He does this by holding up a red card.